vytasrgl/ChatScript/wiki/ChatScript-Json.md

 ```
 ^query(directflag_v ? verbkey ?
 1 ? ? ?
 JSON_OBJECT_FACT)
 ```
-Be aware that when `^jsonpat`h returns the value of an object key, when the value is a simple word, it just returns the word without doublequotes (since CS just stores information as a single word).
+Be aware that when `^jsonpath` returns the value of an object key, when the value is a simple word, it just returns the word without doublequotes (since CS just stores information as a single word).
 But if the value contains whitespace, or JSON special characters, that may mess up if you pass it to `^JSONFormat`.
 You can get `^jsonpath` to return dangerous data as a string with double quotes around it